minasoha/web-Sprint-Challenge-User-Interface-and-Git/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read.

 1. If you were to describe semantic HTML to the next cohort of students, what would you say?
+Semantic HTML uses elements that describe their meaning and not just their presentation.

 2. Name two big differences between ```display: block;``` and ```display: inline;```.

+block displays an element on a new line taking the whole width.
+Inline only takes the content's width without starting a new line.

 3. What are the 4 areas of the box model?

+the content edge, padding edge, border edge, and margin edge.

 4. While using flexbox, what axis does the following property work on: ```align-items: center```?

+The property will work on Cross-axis.

 5. Explain why git is valuable to a team of developers.

+Git keeps a history of changes made to the files while also allowing a team of developers to collaborate and merge their work.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.